csc-training/node-level-optimization/docs/07-thread-affinity.md

 # Summary

-- Performance of HPC is often improved when threads are pinned to CPU cores
+- Performance of HPC applications is often improved when processes and threads are pinned to CPU cores
-- NUMA issues may degregate performance if *first touch* memory allocation is not considered
 - MPI and batch system configurations may affect the affinity
+    - very system dependent, try to always investigate